-If you’ve never seen it before, “decumulation” is the opposite of accumulation and is effectively a fancy word for converting your retirement assets into a stream of income.
+If you’ve never seen it before, “decumulation” is the opposite of accumulation.
+It is effectively a fancy word for converting your retirement assets into a stream of income.

-Some have a really hard time shifting their mindset from saving to spending, while others may access their benefits (or savings) faster than advisable.
+Many retirees have a really hard time shifting their mindset from saving (accumulation) to spending (decumulation), while others may access their benefits (or savings) faster than advisable.

 In the context of decumulation, loss aversion refers to the fear some people experience of losing benefits in retirement if they do not access them as soon as possible.

-This refers to the feeling of something being yours, which, when talking about financial planning for retirement, may also lead to sooner-than-advisable access of entitlements or savings.
+This refers to the feeling of something being yours, which, when talking about financial planning for retirement, may also lead to sooner-than-advisable usage of entitlements, investments, or savings.

-An example of this is how many people think of Social Security benefits as their “deserved reward” for working their entire lives.
-This mindset can make delaying benefits more difficult.
+An example of this is how many retirees think of Social Security benefits as a “deserved reward” for working their entire lives.
+This mindset can make delaying benefits until full retirement age more difficult.

 Here are some approaches that researchers recommend retirees that are looking to avoid making decumulation mistakes: